Koehlerorum/cities/README.md

 ## General

 Cities is a little toy project that showcases how to build a simply REST API using nodejs, expressjs and Docker.
-It has automated API test suite built using frisbyjs test framework and the API has been documented using OpenAPI v3 format.
+It has an automated API test suite built using frisbyjs test framework and the API has been documented using OpenAPI v3 format.

 ## Directory Hierarchy